alphagov/govuk-developer-docs/source/manual/howto-block-arbitrary-urls.html.md

 parent: "/manual.html"
 ---

+# Block access to arbitrary URLs in the GOV.UK estate

 During a recent security incident it became necessary to block a GOV.UK section in order to prevent access to sensitive data.